esp/esp-js/examples/esp-js-di-api/ReadMe.md

-# micro-di examples
+# esp-js-di examples

-The [examples](examples.js) cover the main features of the container, they are fairly self explanatory.
+The [examples](src/examples.ts) cover the main features of the container, they are fairly self explanatory.

 To get a feel for the container you can use these as a test bed to try out features.